azurecitadel/azurecitadel.github.io/_posts/2019-05-14-the-return-of-cloud-connect.md

 Ben Coleman will compere the session, which will cover:

 **What** | **Who**
-Ben: App Dev | Ben Coleman
+App Dev | Ben Coleman
-Tom: Security | Tom Wilde
+Security | Tom Wilde
-Rich: Infrastructure | Richard Cheney
+Infrastructure | Richard Cheney
-Christina: Data & AI | Christina Leo
+Data & AI | Christina Leo

 We'll give our view of the key announcements.
 And there will be plenty of scope for questions so make the most of it!